 VI.F.4.c) A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.
-The Review Committee for Surgery will not consider requests for exceptions to the 80-hour limit to the fellows' work week.
+The Review Committee or Thoracic Surgery will not consider requests for exceptions to the 80-hour limit to the residents' work week.
 VI.F.5.
 Moonlighting VI.F.5.a) Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety.
 (Core) VI.F.5.b) Time spent by fellows in internal and external moonlighting (as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit.
-(Core) moonlighting, nd Intent: For additional clarification of the expectations related to please refer to the Common Program Requirement FAQs (available at gme.org/What-We-Do/Accreditation/Common-Program-Requirements).
+(Core) moonlighting, pleas tent: For additional clarification of the expectations related to be refer to the Common Program Requirement FAQs (available at brg/What-We-Do/Accreditation/Common-Program-Requirements).
 VI.F.6.
 In-House Night Float Night float must occur within the context of the 80-hour and one- day-off-in-seven requirements.
-(Core) VI.F.6.a) Any rotation that requires fellows to work multiple nights in succession is considered a night float rotation, and the total time on nights must be counted toward the maximum allowable time for each fellow over the duration of the program.
-(Core)

-VI.F.6.b) Night float rotations must not exceed two months in succession, or three months in succession for rotations with night shifts alternating with day shifts.
-(Core) VI.F.6.c) There must be no more than four months of night float per year for each fellow in the program.
-(Core) VI.F.6.d) There must be at least two months between each night float rotation.
+(Core) VI.F.6.a) Fellows must not have more than four consecutive weeks of night float assignment, and night float cannot exceed one month per year.
 (Core) VI.F.7.
 Maximum In-House On-Call Frequency Fellows must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period).
 (Core) VI.F.8.
 At-Home Call VI.F.8.a) Time spent on patient care activities by fellows on at-home call must count toward the 80-hour maximum weekly limit.
-The frequency of at-home call is not subject to the every- third-night limitation, but must satisfy the requirement for one day in seven free of clinical work and education, when averaged over four weeks.
-(Core) VI.F.8.a).(1) At-home call must not be so frequent or taxing as to
+The frequency of at-home call is not subject to the everythird-night limitation, but must satisfy the requirement for one day in seven free of clinical work and education, when averaged over four weeks.
+(Core)

+VI.F.8.a).(1) At-home call must not be so frequent or taxing as to preclude rest or reasonable personal time for each fellow.
+(Core)